 Worf saying being an ambassador (see DS9) didn't suit him.

 Franchise Killer: Ultimately averted, but for the better part of a decade it looked like the Trek franchise was as good as dead, in no small part due to this movie.
-At the very least it killed off the TNG movie series, and possibly even the entire 24th century branch of the franchise (TNG, Deep Space Nine and Voyager).
+At the very least it killed off the TNG movie series along with almost everything TNG related (the prequel comic to the Star Trek reboot involves some of the TNG crew), and possibly even the entire 24th century branch of the franchise (including Deep Space Nine and Voyager).

 Apparently, more than a third of the film (including most of the character moments and a great chunk of the expository dialogue) was cut before the final release.